Artist in Focus - Tracey Emin

-This year she battled cancer, but has also worked on a major exhibition currently at the Royal Academy ‘The Loneliness of the Soul’ - Tracey Emin/Edvard Munch’.
+In 2020 Tracey Emin battled (& subsequently beat) cancer, but has also worked on a major exhibition currently at the Royal Academy ‘The Loneliness of the Soul’ - Tracey Emin/Edvard Munch’.

 For those who enjoy Podcasts, we recommend ‘Talk Art’ hosted by actor Russell Tovey and Gallerist Robert Diament.
 In November they interviewed Tracey Emin during an ‘intimate, private tour’ of her current RA Exhibtion alongside works by Edvard Munch.

 We have a small selection of editions by Tracey Emin, see the available works in our Editions Shop:

 ‘I Loved My Innocence' (2019) Framed £5,500